2024 Romanian presidential election: Annulment

 On 2 December, the Constitutional Court ruled unanimously to confirm the first round results and upheld the organisation of the runoff on 8 December between Georgescu and Lasconi; however, the Court reversed its decision on 6 December and annulled the election results after President Iohannis allowed the declassification of information in the Supreme Council of National Defence.
 The Romanian Service of Information also declared that Georgescu said he had a "Zero lei electoral campaign budget", but subsequent investigations revealed an undeclared donation of up to €1,000,000 from third parties.
 This prompted the Court to annul the election results.

 The annulment was condemned by both Georgescu and Lasconi, with Georgescu describing the court's verdict as a "formalised coup d'état", and Lasconi calling it "illegal [and] immoral" and stating that it "crushes the very essence of democracy".
 Fourth-placed George Simion also called the verdict a "coup d'état in full swing" but urged against street protests.
 Third-placed Marcel Ciolacu called the annulment "the only correct decision".

 President Iohannis also said the court's decision was legitimate and should be respected, adding that he would remain in office until a successor is inaugurated.
 Russian state interference in the election was widely reported, including state-sponsored cyberattacks, and the annulment was described as "an extraordinary step" by The Washington Post.

 The annulment also forced a halt to advanced voting in 951 overseas polling stations for the diaspora that had opened on 6 December, after approximately 50,000 Romanians had cast ballots.

 On 7 December, prosecutors searched properties across the country in an investigation into the financing of a candidate's campaign, with investigators saying money laundering was used to fund the campaign.
 Although the candidate's name was not revealed, Georgescu and his campaign were reportedly the target of the searches.

 On the day of the cancelled runoff, Georgescu and around 100 of his supporters held a protest outside a polling station in Bucharest demanding that the election be held.
 An online petition calling for free elections was also launched by the AUR, which supported Georgescu.
-Following the annulment of the presidential election, the new government formed after the 2024 Romanian parliamentary election on 1 December is expected to set new dates for a presidential vote.
-Ilie Bolojan, president of the PNL, said the rerun will likely occur either before Easter in late March or early April, or after Easter in May.
+Following the annulment of the presidential election, the new government formed after the 2024 Romanian parliamentary election on 1 December was expected to set new dates for a presidential vote.
+Ilie Bolojan, president of the PNL, said the rerun would likely occur either before Easter in late March or early April, or after Easter in May.
+On 8 January 2025, the ruling coalition fixed the dates of the new election for 4 and 18 May 2025.